How I Flip RVs on Facebook Marketplace

 - If you panic and think you have priced it to high, delete your listing and start over

-- Lowering the price too soon can raise red flags
+- By lowering the price too soon, you might raise red flags

 - After 4-5 days of interest and messages from potential buyers, lower the price by $200.
 This will trigger Messenger to send an update to anyone that has contacted you, notifying them of the price drop.
 If you have given them several days to think about your listing, this notification might be just the nudge they need!